 - (i) Earlier this year it was announced that Falkirk Council was one of only six Councils that had been successful in bidding for Smarter Choices, Smarter Places funding.
 The Government's grant of £926,000 will be met with Council and partners funding of £453,000 to develop sustainable transport options for the Larbert / Stenhousmuir area Take the Right Route. - (ii) The Council continues to roll out the 3-bin system across the area to assist in our efforts to increase recycling and reduce the amount of waste going to landfill.
 Thanks to our communities, steady improvement has been maintained on our recycling rates during the year.
 In 2007/08 the tonnage of waste collected per 1,000 population fell by 82.4 tonnes compared to the previous year.
 We also reduced the total tonnage of bio degradable waste being sent to landfill by over 6,500 tonnes in the same period. - (iii) In line with our Biodiversity Strategy progress has been made in a number of areas.
 These include the production of an Integrated Network Study Programme for the Falkirk Council area, the publication of Biodiversity and Development Supplementary Planning guidance, the development of a bird feeding project in the Council's care homes and the completion of a conservation project which saw the enhancement of three pond clusters. - (iv) The Council launched a Carbon reduction campaign in autumn 2008.
 This is aimed at reducing the Councils own carbon footprint by 20% in five years.
 This is in addition to nearly 97% of the Councils vehicles now running on low emissions fuel an increase of 9% in the last year.
 The revised specification of new Council vehicles procured via the annual replacement programme, has enabled an increased proportion of the Council's fleet now operating with reduced-emission technology.
-This trend will continue with 100% of the Fleet having reduced emission technology by 2010 - (v) Over April to September 2008 43.8% of Municipal Solid Waste was recycled or composted, above our target for 2010.
-56.2% of MSW went to landfill. - (vi) In November 2007 two additional monitoring stations were added to the network in Falkirk Town Centre and Haggs due to elevated levels of NO2. - (vii) Grangemouth Air Quality Management Area: Action plan for AQMA submitted to Scottish Govt in July 2007.
+This trend will continue with 100% of the Fleet having reduced emission technology by 2010 - (v) Over April to March 2009 40.8% of Municipal Solid Waste was recycled or composted, above our target for 2010.
+59.2% of MSW went to landfill. - (vi) Four Falkirk Council sites became part of the Scottish air quality network in July 2007.
+This improves the quality of data and provides real time information to the public.
+Moray (Grangemouth) site will also become part of the Scottish Air Quality network.
+In November 2007 two additional monitoring stations were added to the network in Falkirk Town Centre and Haggs due to elevated levels of NO2.
+Falkirk Council's own air quality website is currently under development. - (vii) Grangemouth Air Quality Management Area: Action plan for AQMA submitted to Scottish Govt in July 2007.
 AQMA Working Group meetings held October 2007 and November 2008 involving: Scottish Govt., SEPA, Ineos and Falkirk Council.
 Next working group due May 2009 and approximately every 6 months thereafter.
 Four Falkirk Council sites became part of the Scottish air quality network in July 2007.
 This improves the quality of the data and provides real-time data to the public.
 Moray (Grangemouth) site will also become part of the Scottish Air Quality network.
 Falkirk Council's own air quality website is under development. - (viii) Progress with environmental indicators was reported in the Development Plan monitoring report.